grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_DB_IMPLEMENTATION.md

 ---

-## [2025-07-22] Index Entry Value Handling and ROW Table Bug Resolution
+## [2025-07-22] Index Entry Value Handling and Database Bug Resolution

 - When inserting index entries (RPTR_ITEM, CPTR_ITEM, GPTR_ITEM) during record creation or field update, always set the value to the actual record reference (recCursor.mValue).
 - Never use 0 or the key as the value for these index entries, as this leads to index corruption and data loss after multiple inserts.
-- This rule was established and validated during the investigation and resolution of the ROW table index corruption bug (see investigation docs for details).
+- This rule was established and validated during the investigation and resolution of database corruption issues (see investigation docs for details).
 - The implementation now comments out the old logic and uses the correct value assignment in both CreateRecord and SetRecordField.

 ---